 14. Prostitution is a legal business

 Prostitution has been common for centuries in Amsterdam, however in the year 2000 it became legal.
-Prostitutes now have to get a licence, abide by rules and pay taxes.
+Prostitutes now have to get a licence, abide by rules and pay taxes, get more info at the link.
 As a result, a lot of abuse has stopped, the prostitutes get access to healthcare, and the business is a lot safer for everyone.

 15. You can see prostitutes in the windows at the Red Light District